mohgeis/node-red-contrib-blynk-mg/README.md

 you can also check the [npmjs package page](https://www.npmjs.com/package/node-red-contrib-blynk-mg).

-# Features!
+# Description!

-  - Thip node-red package allows users to pass Blynk token and pin as part of the message.
+  Thip node-red package allows users to pass Blynk token and pin as part of the message.
 For instance:

   ```
 msg = {
     'token' : ['token1', 'token-2'],